bharathram1225/genpact-angular-assignment/project1/README.md

 home module - On successfully login the end user is displayed with the user information in card layout and carousel.
 The user can manage the cards.

+Student Details Module - Click of any card that are displayed on the home module will route to the studentdetails.
+This will show the student details of the specific card or the student.

 ## to run the project

 Download the project to your local machine.